Dalevyy/Miniature-Chess/README.md

 # Miniature-Chess
-A C++ program allowing a user to play a miniature chess game in a terminal.
+A C++ program allowing a user to play a game of miniature chess in a terminal.

 I wrote this program during my CS202 class, and it was built with the help of abstract classes, dynamic memory management, and virtual functions.
-The chess game itself is made up of a pointer array with each chess piece actually being an object allocated in memory.
-Users moving chess pieces will actually be moving the object's memory location and any time a user takes a piece from the opposing player, the object will properly be deallocated from memory.

-This program is one of my favorites that I have written due to how interactive it is.
-I enjoyed making something that can actually be played by a real person.
-Not only that, but it wasn't too difficult to write since we did not have to worry about programming for the king.

-This was a fun program.
+The program begins by allocating memory to create a chess board that is then populated with chess piece objects based on the piece type that is needed.
+From there, the game is played by having a user correctly type in a valid move based on the piece chosen, and it will end once a player has captured all of their opponent's pieces.

+Personally, this is my favorite program I have written because of its interactivity.
+I loved being able to witness my program slowly come alive in my terminal, and I enjoyed the ability to let anyone play this mini version of chess I created.
+Not only that, but I thought this program helped me improve my object-oriented programming due to how easy it was to imagine each individual chess piece as its own individual object.